15 Best Places to Visit in July

 Baden-Baden, the "Summer Capital of Europe," shines in July.
 The weather is warm, the pubic gardens are in bloom, and live music and dancing happens almost every night outside the Kurhaus of Baden-Baden.

 Let the stresses of life melt away in this famous spa town.
 Some of the top tourist attractions in Baden-Baden are the historic baths.
-Visit the Friedrichsbad, a 130-year-old Roman-style bath, to experience a spa treatment like none other.
+Visit the Friedrichsbad, a Roman-style bath that dates back to 1877, to experience a spa treatment like none other.
 It features a circuit of 17 luxurious bathing and spa services, including cold plunges, hot thermal pools, an exfoliating rubdown, a mud bath, and a nap in a serene circular room.
 The staff will even tuck you into the sheets.

 For a more modern bathing experience, head to the nearby Caracalla Spa.
 You can spend all day at this 4,000-square-meter spa facility, soaking in the pools, warming your body in the hot rock grottos, and chilling out on lounge beds under therapeutic red lights.
 The waters in the spa come from mineral-rich springs, which are said to have healing properties.